Marjorie Lotfi reviews, interviews & poem features

 Winner of the Forward Prize for Best First Collection 2024

 Marjorie Lotfi's first book-length collection, The Wrong Person to Ask, was published by Bloodaxe in October 2023.
-It was a joint winner of the inaugural James Berry Poetry Prize and is a Poetry Book Society Special Commendation.
-It won the Felix Dennis Prize for Best First Collection 2024, one of the Forward Prizes, and is on the longlist for the poetry category of the Saltire Book Awards 2024.
+It was a joint winner of the inaugural James Berry Poetry Prize and was a Poetry Book Society Special Commendation.
+It won the Felix Dennis Prize for Best First Collection 2024, one of the Forward Prizes, and was shortlisted for Poetry Book of the Year in the Saltire Book Awards 2024.

 Marjorie took part in the James Berry Prize Winners' event on 9 November 2023 in Newcastle - scroll down to watch the video.